GadgetSeed/gadgetseed/apps/APPLICATIONS.md

    ![paint](paint.png)

-   The snapshot is 32F746GDISCOVERY.
+   The snapshot is of 32F746GDISCOVERY.

+   Config file : paint.conf

+   Source File Directory : paint

 ## Graphics test

-   A random graphics drawing test program.
+   Random graphicdrawing test program.

    ![graphics_test](graphics_test.png)

-   Snapshots are for NUCLEO-F411RE + LCD (kuman 2.8 inch TFT LCD Shield).
+   The snapshot is from NUCLEO-F411RE + LCD (Kuman 2.8inch TFT LCD Shield).

+   Config file : graphics_test.conf

+   Source file directory : graphics_test

 ## LED brink

-   It is an application to blink the LED.
+   This is an application that flashes the LED.
-   Flashes the LCD mounted on the board.
+   Flash the LCD on the board.

    Works with 32F769IDISCOVERY, NUCLEO-F411RE.

+   Config File : heartbeat.conf

+   Source file directory : heartbeat

 ## Hello world

-   Debug Console "Hello, Word!"
-On the screen.
+   To the debug console"Hello, word!" to the <a0></a0>.

    ```sh
    GadgetSeed Ver.
 0.9.5